-- 4.2 If a prior recommendation is not likely to be upheld by the Committee, the reasons for such possible action will be summarized in writing and sent to the Director.
-The Committee will then entertain request a written response from the Director within one week of its informing the department or program of its likely decision not to uphold the prior recommendation.
-After this communication, the Committee will formulate its formal recommendation, which will follow the procedures outlined at the beginning of this section. - 4.3 After completing its deliberations, the Committee forwards the file, together with the Director's candidate's-recommendation, to the Provost.
-The Committee will communicate its recommendation to the Director Provost withinafter 14 days or when the President's action (see section 6) is known, whichever occurs sooner.
-The Director will communicate the Committee's recommendation to the candidate. - 4.43 Apart from official communications by the Committee Chair, all members of the Committee are expected to maintain strict confidentiality about the deliberations of the Committee. - 4.54 In all cases where files have been correctly completed according to the specifications given above and have been submitted by March 15, the Committee's recommendation will be forwarded to the Provost no later than April 30.
-Files from the Health Sciences Library should be forwarded by the Committee to the Vice President for Health Sciences, who will add his/her own evaluation and forward the file to the Provost. - 5.
-Evaluation by the Provost - 5.1 After the Provost formulates a recommendation, he/she will forward it to the President.
-If the Provost disagrees with, or has questions about, the metien-recommendation of the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee, the Provost shall confer with the Committee before formulating a recommendation line decision. - 5.2 When a case involves continuing appointment, a copy of the Provost's letter of recommendation will be released to the candidate immediately. - 5.3 If substantively new information affecting evaluation of the candidate is added to the file after it has been considered by the Committee on Library Personnel
+4.2 If a prior recommendation is not likely to be upheld by the Committee, the reasons for such possible action will be summarized in writing and sent to the Director.
+The Committee will then request a written response from the Director within one week.
+After this communication, the Committee will formulate its formal recommendation, which will follow the procedures outlined at the beginning of this section.

+4.3 After completing its deliberations, the Committee forwards the file, together with the Director's recommendation, to the Provost.
+The Committee will communicate its recommendation to the Provost within 14 days.
+The Director will communicate the Committee's recommendation to the candidate.

+4.4 Apart from official communications by the Committee Chair, all members of the Committee are expected to maintain strict confidentiality about the deliberations of the Committee.

+4.5 In all cases where files have been correctly completed according to the specifications given above and have been submitted by March 15, the Committee's recommendation will be forwarded to the Provost no later than April 30.
+Files from the Health Sciences Library should be forwarded by the Committee to the Vice President for Health Sciences, who will add his/her own evaluation and forward the file to the Provost.

+5. Evaluation by the Provost

+5.1 After the Provost formulates a recommendation, he/she will forward it to the President.
+If the Provost disagrees with, or has questions about, the recommendation of the University Senate's Library Promotion and Tenure Committee, the Provost shall confer with the Committee before formulating a final decision.

+5.2 When a case involves continuing appointment, a copy of the Provost's letter of recommendation will be released to the candidate immediately.

-PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee, this information will be communicated to the Committee.
-If so requested, the appropriate administrative officers will discuss such information with the
+5.3 If substantively new information affecting evaluation of the candidate is added to the file after it has been considered by the University Senate's Library Promotion and Tenure Committee, this information will be communicated to the Committee.
+If so requested, the appropriate administrative officers will discuss such information with the Committee, which shall have the right to add to the file its subsequent reaction.